SantiSite/SantiSite/README.md

 <img src="https://certificates-images.s3.amazonaws.com/insignia.svg" />

-I'm a full stack developer, proficient using the MongoDB, Next.Js, Express, React, Node, Postgresql, Angular, MySql and AdonisJs.
+I'm a full stack developer, proficient using the Golang, MongoDB, Next.Js, Express, React, Node, Postgresql, Angular, MySql and AdonisJs.

 Currently, I'm a Web Developer at Mobility Solutions S.A.S and I'm a student at Platzi.